-She nodded numbly, only barely aware that she was still holding her skirt in one hand.
-That meant her legs, all the way up to her thighs and the short dressing leggings she now wore, were exposed.
+She nodded dully, only barely aware that she was still holding her skirt in one hand.
+That meant her legs--all the way up to her thighs and the short dressing leggings she now wore--were exposed.
 She couldn’t find it in herself to care.
 Nor did she care that her hair was bleached white.
 She just stared at Clod, who knelt before her, head bowed, as if worshiping at some strange alter.
 His weapons slipped from his twitching fingers and clanged to the cobbles.

 Tonk Fah followed her gaze, looking at Clod.
-“Yeah,” he said, turning back to her.
+“Yeah,” he said.
 “Jewels is not going to be pleased.
 Come on, we need to get out of here.”

 Warbreaker